-The fuel valves are controlled by the fuel control panel located in the cabin.
+The fuel valves are controlled by the fuel control panel located inside the cabin at port side.
 Each engine may be supplied by either the center tank or a wing tank.

 The fuel gauge only reads accurately when the boat is level (not underway) N-01